 Hilo Daily Image

-The Hilo Daily Image is the continuation of a project I began in Colden, NY (in the country south of Buffalo) in September 2012, and continued when I moved permanently back to Hilo to live in my childhood house in the Pi'ihonua neighborhood.
+The Hilo Daily Image is the continuation of a project I began in Colden, NY (in the country south of Buffalo) in September 2012, and continued when I moved back to Hilo to live in my childhood house in the Pi'ihonua neighborhood.
+I left Hilo for Dryden, NY (near Ithaca) in May, 2020.
+I now live in 136 acres of forest and continue the Daily Image.

 In Colden for 500 days I made an image every morning, restricting myself in various ways but most importantly by location.
 In Colden I did not leave the deck behind my house.
 I was making it as difficult as possible for myself.